KelvinFkr2015/acme_processflow/docs/html/_sources/quickstart.rst.txt

 are only useful in non-default environments or to advanced users.
 For a basic run, the only keys that need to be changed are:

-**output_path**
-The path to where all the output should be stored on the local machine.

-**data_cache_path**
-The path to where model data should be cached on the local machine.
+**project_path**
+The root path to be created on the local machine for all local storage.
+All model data used as input will be saved in project_path/input, and all job output will be stored in project_path/output

 **source_path**
 This is the path to look for data on the remote machine.
+This should be the root directory for the simulation, below which will be /run and /archive directories.

 **simulation_start_year**
 The start year of the simulation.
+For example if the first year of the simulation output is 0100, but 100.
+If the first year is 0001, but 1

 **simulation_end_year**
 The expected end year.
-This can be set to any year when the simulation is just starting, and the acme_workflow will continuously poll for new data and start jobs as the data is made available.
+This can be set to any year while the simulation is still starting, and the acme_processflow will continuously poll for new data and start jobs as the data is made available.

 **exeriment**
 The name of the experiment, based on the ACME convention for naming the file output.
 For example: 20170313.beta1_02.A_WCYCL1850S.ne30_oECv3_ICG.edison

 **set_frequency**
 The acme_workflow breaks the simulation into groups based on how much data you want the jobs to run on.
 For example if you wanted AMWG to run on every 10 years, but also on every 50 years, you could have set_frequency = 10, 50, and for every group of 10 years and 50 years you would get the jobs for that length run.
 In this example, with 50 years of output, you would get sets from 1-10, 11-20, 21-30, 31-40, 41-50, 1-50

 **set_jobs**
 Which jobs to run on which sets.
 This allows you to have different subsets of jobs run on different set lengths.
 If you dont want a job to run at all, keep the key for the job (the code is expecting it), but leave the value empty.